-Based on IRS data, more than 21,000 EITC tax filers, 43 percent of the District of Columbia's EITC families who received refunds for tax year 2002, also took out a RAL.
+Based on IRS data, it is estimated that over 199,000 EITC tax filers, half of South Carolina's EITC families (50.1 percent), that received refunds for tax year 2002 also took out a RAL.
 RAL vendors continue to target EITC families.
-As a comparison, only 8.5 percent of people in the District of Columbia who did not claim the EITC received a RAL for tax year 2002.
+As a comparison, only 10 percent of South Carolinians who did not claim the EITC received a RAL for tax year 2002.

-As Table 1 indicates, the 43 percent figure in the District of Columbia is higher than the national average of 35 percent of EITC families that get their refunds with a RAL.
+As Table 1 indicates, the 50.1 percent figure in South Carolina is much higher than the national average of 35 percent of EITC families that get their refunds with a RAL.
 And the percentage is even higher in certain zip codes.
+For instance, in more than 80 percent of the zip codes in South Carolina, more than one-third of EITC claimants got their refunds with a RAL.